 Refined oils and butters make great ingredients or bases for body care products, as they are often less expensive than unrefined.

-When unrefined oils carry a strong smell or scent, you may wish to use the unrefined version instead.
+When unrefined oils carry a strong smell or scent, you may wish to use the refined version instead.
 An example of this is avocado oil, which is thick and green with a distinctive smell when bought in its unrefined state.
 Another example is unrefined shea butter, which carries a strong smell that some like but others don’t.
 Unrefined cocoa butter has a lovely chocolatey smell that may enhance your product (think Mint Choc Lip Balm for example) but you may decide that a chocolatey smell isn’t appropriate for your product.

 Also consider using refined ingredients when you are adding essential oils to your product, in order for the true fragrance to come through untouched.